Ex-Opera/Dank-coin/README.md

 ## Usage

 1. Input your Discord token and channel ID in the script.
-2. Run the script.
+2. Run the script.`python dank_automation.py`
 3. Input the total number of planned executions.
-4. Observe the progress and time analysis displayed in the console.
+4. Observe the progress and time analysis displayed in the console or leave it running in the background.

 ## Disclaimer